Disneyland Paris to close again as France orders second virus lockdown | Business

 Disneyland Paris to close again as France orders second virus lockdown

 Walt Disney Co's Disneyland theme park in Paris will close again as France heads back into lockdown to fight a second wave of coronavirus infections, the company said on Thursday.
-Disneyland Paris had shut down in March to help fight the pandemic and reopened in July.
+Disneyland Paris shut down in March, when the virus was rampant in Europe, and reopened in July.

 - READ MORE ON: